 Separation of policy and mechanism is a design principle to achieve flexibility.
 In other words, adopting a certain mechanism should not restrict existing policies.
-The idea behind this concept is to have the least amount of implementation changes if we decide to change the way a
+The idea behind this concept

 Summary

 - Policy is the what and mechanism is the how. - The separation between the two gives us the flexibility to add and modify existing policies and reuse existing mechanisms for implementing new policies.